New U.S. tariff threat on Chinese goods hits stocks, dollar

-U.S. President Donald Trump said he would announce his latest plan on China tariffs after the markets close.
-He is expected to level them on about $200 billion of Chinese imports and China has said it would retaliate.
+U.S. President Donald Trump said he would announce his latest plan on Chinese commerce after markets closed.
+He was expected to level tariffs on about $200 billion of Chinese imports, and China has said it would retaliate.

 A weaker dollar lifted gold prices and the price of most industrial metals slipped as the tit-for-tat dispute has fueled concerns that demand for metals will weaken.